 The first stencil cutting machine was invented in 1893 by Andrew Jackson Bradley (US Pat.
 494.546), the horizontal models, using a Slap Serif design with minor contrast.
 The later circular stencil machines (invented by A. J. Bradley 1890, George Remnsnider 1908 (US Pat.
 922.815) and Stephen D. Hartog 1909 (US Pat.
 964.251), which arranged all dies in a circle used both Slab Serif and Gothic (Sans Serif) type designs.
-To my knowlegde the Slab Serif design was availabe for the larger type sizes only.
-However, later stencil type designs (the design of the punches and dies) were quickly changed to Gothic (Sans Serif) because the punches and dies were easier to produce and the wear and tear on the parts could be reduced with simpler letter shapes.
-In the evolution of the punches and dies the endings of the letters became more round compare with early design.
+However, later stencil type designs (the design of the punches and dies) were quickly changed to Gothic (sans serif) because the punches and dies were easier to make and the wear and tear on the parts could be reduced with simpler letter shapes.
+As the punches and dies evolved, the ends of the letters became more rounded compared to the early design.

 Bredlay Stencil Machine Company, 1893 - 1936 | Slab Serif Roman and Gothic type

 Diagraph Stencil Machine Corporation, 1902 - 1936 | Gothic type

 Ideal Stencil Machine Co., 1911 | Gothic type

 Marsh Stencil Machine Company, 1922 | Gothic type

 You may be wondering, do all these stencil machines come from the USA?